Polyeons/Acer-Nitro5-Hackintosh-Ventura/README.md

 > ***Note*** : Please don't use this if you're using a different model, it will definitely cause problems.

-> **Another Note** : Use GenSMBIOS to generate new serial, don't use the same one included in the config provided.
-Also, there might be 3 errors before loading Opencore, don't mind them, I will fix that when I can.
+> **Another Note** : Use GenSMBIOS to generate new serial, don't use the one included in the config provided.

 ## Credits